Hugo-Stickney/Applied-Machine-Learning-Final-Project/README.md

 - create a new folder on your computer and download both attached .ipynb files into the folder
 - open up `data_generation.ipynb` in jupyter notebook and run each cell in order
-- after the Kernel finishes open `data_processing.ipynb` in jupyter notebook and run each cell in order picking only one model at a time note that you should either run Model 1, Model 2, or Model 3. **running all 3 of these cells will not achieve the desired results**
+- after the Kernel finishes open `data_processing.ipynb` in jupyter notebook and run each cell in order picking only one model at a time
+- note that you should either run Model 1, Model 2, or Model 3. **running all 3 of these cells will not achieve the desired results**
 - this pipline allows for easy addition of other models and easy expansion of the dataset

+# Future Directions
+There are many ways to improve the work presented in this project.
+On my computer I had very limited space for a generated dataset so it might be interesting to expand the dataset to from 1,000 images to test if models fail on a larger dataset.
+The code could also very easily chnage to move from single-image representation to multi-input representation and changing models accordingly.
+I suspect the task fails due to a loss of fine detail in the images.
+This presents an issue in images of stars where very fine detail is important so if downsampling could be reduced to better handle small astronomical features models might perform better.
+I also thing the data generation for the telecope images could be more physically accurate to behaviors of actual telescope imaging.
+This could be done with physically based noise replacing the gaussian noise and more research being done into a physical basis for darkening the image.

+# Contributions
+- Research and preperation: 2 hours
+- Data Generation Pipeline: 4 hours
+- Initial Model Fitting: 4 hours
+- Trying Other Models: 3 hours

+Total: 13 hours